 Dimensional uses a combination of internal and external data to systematically evaluate companies on sustainability issues.
 While there are many sustainability-related concerns an investment strategy can seek to address, an approach that attempts to consider all-or a large number of-variables may find that each has a limited effect or that some variables offset others.
 That may leave few investors satisfied with the weight given to their primary concerns.
-In addition, sustainability-related issues may be difficult to define and measure.
-ESG rating providers, for example, often reach different conclusions for the same company.
-For these reasons, we seek to address a focused set of issues that we believe are commonly of concern to sustainability investors and for which robust, relevant and widely reported data are available, which may help mitigate subjectivity.
+In addition, investors are increasingly asking for transparency and reporting on how their investments portfolios are doing in terms of their sustainability goals.
+For these reasons, we seek to address a focused set of issues that we believe are commonly of concern to sustainability investors and whose impact can be readily measured and reported.
 The primary consideration of our sustainability approach is environmental impacts from company emissions, including greenhouse gas emissions and potential emissions from fossil fuel reserves.
-The Dimensional sustainability portfolios overweight lower carbon companies relative to peers and/ or avoid highest carbon companies in the market in order to emphasise more sustainable companies, which leads to a meaningful reduction in the exposure to carbon intensity and potential emissions from reserves.
+Additional considerations include land use and biodiversity, toxic spills and releases, operational waste, water management, coal, palm oil, factory farming, adult entertainment, alcohol, gambling, tobacco, civilian firearms, controversial weapons, nuclear weapons, and child labour.
+Through a combination of strategy-level exclusions and sector-level weighting, the Dimensional sustainability portfolios seek to effectively address key sustainability issues that matter to investors, including a meaningful reduction in the exposure to greenhouse gas emissions intensity and potential emissions from reserves.